-Combined Financial Statements of the Vessels of Global Ship Lease's Initial Fleet containership operator, up to the dates that those vessels were sold to Global Ship Lease by CMA CGM in December 2007.
+The combined financial statements up to December 31, 2007 reflect mainly the financial position, results of operations and cash flows of the 10 secondhand vessels of Global Ship Lease's initial fleet as they were operated by the Predecessor Group, in its business as a containership operator, up to the dates that those vessels were sold to Global Ship Lease by CMA CGM in December 2007.
 The combined financial statements up to December 31, 2008 include the two newly built vessels for the period of the Predecessor Group's ownership up to dates in January 2008 when they were also sold to Global Ship Lease.
 The relevant financial information has been carved out of the consolidated financial statements of CMA CGM and its subsidiaries.
-The Predecessor Group's business is as a containership operating company providing cargo transportation services, not as an independent shipowner as is Global Ship Lease's business.
-Global Ship Lease believes that the information on these vessels, including their assets, liabilities, results of operations and cash flows, reasonably represent those vessels' financial position, results of operations and cash flows for the Predecessor Group.
-However, the carve-out financial information on those vessels and their financial positions, results of operations and cash flows are not indicative of those that would have been realized had those or all the vessels of Global Ship Lease's initial fleet been operated by it as an independent, stand-alone shipowning entity for the periods presented.
+The Predecessor Group's business is as a containership operating company providing cargo transportation services, not as an independent ship-owner as is Global Ship Lease's business.
+Global Ship Lease believes that the information on these vessels, including their assets, liabilities, results of operations and cash flows for the Predecessor Group.
+However, the carve-out financial information on those vessels and their financial position, results of operations and cash flows are not indicative of those that would have been realized had those or all the vessels of Global Ship Lease's initial fleet been operated by it as an independent, stand-alone ship-owning entity for the periods presented.
 For example, the combined financial statements for the year ended December 31, 2007 include only 159 ship days, all in December 2007, when the 10 secondhand vessels were owned by Global Ship Lease and operated by it in its business as a vessel owner chartering out its vessels on long-term time charters.
 These 10 vessels were owned by Global Ship Lease for 3,660 ship days in the year ended December 31, 2008.
-Accordingly, the financial position, results of operations and cash flows reflected in the combined financial statements are not indicative of those that would have been achieved had Global Ship Lease's operated as an independent, stand-alone entity for the periods presented or of future results.
+Accordingly, the financial position, results of operations and cash flows the the sees low of operations and cash flows reflected in the combined financial statements are not indicative of those th